-It’s no secret that I love enjoying an afternoon tea with friends & family, so when the opportunity to relive some childhood memories at a themed Peter Rabbit™ experience at the beautiful Terrace on Piccadilly arose I couldn’t resist!
+It’s no secret that I love enjoying an afternoon tea with friends & family, so when the opportunity to relive some childhood memories at a themed Peter Rabbit™ experience at the beautiful Terrace at the Dilly arose I couldn’t resist!

 Luckily I spotted a special offer that meant myself and the fab Curious Claire could enjoy spa access for the morning (3 hours) & potentially burn off a few calories before indulging!
 Situated on the lower floor of Le Meridien hotel, the spa features one of the largest indoor swimming pools in London, a steam room, squash courts & a gym.